15101538237ren/LearningProjects/README.md

 statement 5 independent of data fetching
 ```
-In Sync JS, time consuming jobs will block the thread. e.g.
+In Sync JS, time consuming jobs will block the thread.
+If it is async like follows, it won't affect the remaining tasks.

 ```javascript
 console.log(1);